antongolub/lockfile/README.md

 # lockfile
-> Read, write, and convert npm (v1, v2) and yarn (classic and berry) lockfiles in any directions with reasonable losses
+> Read and write lockfiles with reasonable losses

 ## Motivation
 Each package manager brings its own philosophy of how to describe, store and control project dependencies.